dchantzis/jekyll-art-magazine/README.md

 - Disqus comments
 - Separate sitemap page
 - Word counter and "reading time" functionality for posts
-- JSON & AJAX driven predictive search functionality with search results page for albums, pages, images and posts
+- JSON & AJAX driven predictive search functionality with search results page for pages and posts

 ### Technologies and tools used: